 Sometimes the caller will remember to say “If you're neutral, stand with the man on the right”, but he may not.
 And in my experience, even if he does, a lot of people ignore him — they think of an end effect as something which happens to other people, not to them, like a train wreck.
 Maybe that's why some contras end up looking like a train wreck!
 So in this session I'm going to give some general rules which people can apply in any situation.
 I think dealing with end-effects is a skill which needs to be learnt, just like contra corners.

 Both of these rules could simply be stated “Keep doing as much of the dance as you can”.
 That's also a good rule in triple minor dances: if you don't have a third couple you can just dance with ghosts — it keeps you moving and the ones will automatically end up below the twos.
-And it applies to double contras (four-facing-four): in my experience you can always adapt the dance (on the fly) to do it with just two couples.
+And it applies to double contras (four-facing-four): in my experience you can always do the dance with just two couples, adapting it slightly on the fly if necessary, though it often isn't.

 The corollary to this is “Know when you're not wanted” — sometimes a lady chains out to a neutral man and still wants to be involved in the next figure, in which case he needs to hold her back!